davidmfinol/davidmfinol.github.io/gameci-4_linuxdeploy.md

 This job only runs when triggered by either a GitHub Release or a workflow dispatch with `release Android` as the input.
 Note that we use `fastlane/metadata/android/en-US/changelogs/default.txt` to publish the release notes.

-For more details, refer to [the GameCI Android deployment docs](https://game.ci/docs/github/deployment/android).
+For additional details about Android builds and deployment, refer to [the GameCI Android docs](https://game.ci/docs/github/deployment/android).

 ## Deploy to the Web via GitHub Pages

 {% highlight yml %}
 {% raw %}
   deployToGitHubPages: